-Teaching the subject will get the students acquainted with the goals and tasks of accounting.
-As a result, they learn accounting tools and methods and gain basic knowledge in analysing income and financial statements of the com-pany. • to get students acquainted with the accounting framework, general accounting principles and accounting regulation. • to make students understand what the main accounting elements: assets, liabilities, income, expenses. • to familiarize them with the annual accounts, the balance sheet and the income statement. • to help students develop the capability to perform the basic accounting functions: the recognition, valuation, measurement and recording of the most common business transactions and the preparation of accounting statements.
+Objectives: Teaching the subject will get the students acquainted with the goals and tasks of accounting.
+As a result, they learn accounting tools and methods and gain basic knowledge in analysing income and financial state of the company.
+Objectives: • to get students acquainted with the accounting framework, general accounting principles and accounting regulation; • to make students understand what the main accounting elements: assets, liabilities, income, expense; • to familiarize them with the annual accounts, the balance sheet and the income statement; • to help students develop the capability to perform the basic accounting functions: the recognition, valua-tion, measurement and recording of the most common business transactions and the preparation of ac-counting statements.